Writing validation rules

 RelationValidators

-: The name of the metadata item field being checked (in accordance to the registry API or GraphQL).
+field: The name of the metadata item field being checked (in accordance to the registry API or GraphQL).
 This must be a field that contains relation to another metadata item.

 Testing that a data element has an associated value domain.